aksqrd/ORM/README.md

 ## 4. Count

-This file is where I keep my generated counting class: When I call the save() function in the generated business class, this class is called.
-Here is an example of the generated data access layer class and the generated Insert/Update stored procedure it references:
+This file is where I keep my generated counting class: When I call the count() function in the generated business class, this class is called.
+Here is an example of the generated counting class and the generated Counting stored procedure it references:

 ```vb.net
 Public NotInheritable Class Count_tbl_Name